hyndex/DC-PLC-Madhurjya/README.md

 - Wire UART to Pi and CP to your EVSE CP frontend per hardware design.
 - On the Pi, set `ESP_CP_PORT`, then run with `EVSE_CONTROLLER=hal` and `EVSE_HAL_ADAPTER=esp-uart`.
 - The firmware enforces DC mode: CP is 100% (idle +12 V) in A/E/F and 5% in B/C/D.
+- In `EVSE_CONTROLLER=hal` mode, `src/evse_main.py` waits for CP transitions from the ESP:
+  - On `B` detected, it triggers SLAC; if `C/D`, it advances to `C`.
+  - If CP returns to `A/E/F` before a match, it restarts waiting.
+  - On SLAC match, it launches the ISO 15118 SECC on the selected interface.
 - Use `GET /cp` to observe CP state/voltage and `/status` for session state; `/control/pwm` affects only sim or manual firmware mode.

 Logging